SAP/fosstars-rating-core/docs/oss/security/apache/apisix.md

 1. Does it use OWASP Java HTML Sanitizer?
 No
 1. Does it use UndefinedBehaviorSanitizer?
 No
 1. Does it use nohttp?
 No
 1. Does it use verified signed commits?
-No
+Yes
 1. How is OWASP Dependency Check used?
 Not used
 1. Is it included to OSS-Fuzz?
 No